1755 Lisbon earthquake: Earthquake and tsunami

 On the island of Madeira, Funchal and many smaller settlements suffered significant damage.
 Almost all of the ports in the Azores archipelago suffered most of their destruction from the tsunami, with the sea penetrating about 150 m inland.
 Current and former Portuguese towns in northern Africa were also affected by the earthquake.
 Places such as Ceuta (ceded by Portugal to Spain in 1668) and Mazagon, where the tsunami hit hard the coastal fortifications of both towns, in some cases going over it, and flooding the harbor area, were affected.
-In Spain, the tsunamis swept the Andalusian Atlantic Coast, nearly destroying the city of Cadiz.
+In Spain, the tsunamis swept the Andalusian Atlantic Coast, damaging the city of Cadiz.

 Shocks from the earthquake were felt throughout Europe as far as Finland and in North Africa, and according to some sources even in Greenland and the Caribbean.
 Tsunamis as tall as 20 m swept along the coast of North Africa, and struck Martinique and Barbados across the Atlantic Ocean.
 A 3 m tsunami hit Cornwall on the southern British coast.
 Galway, on the west coast of Ireland, was also hit, resulting in partial destruction of the "Spanish Arch" section of the city wall.
 In County Clare, Aughinish Island was created when a low lying connection to the mainland was washed away.
 At Kinsale, several vessels were whirled round in the harbor, and water poured into the marketplace.

 In 2015, it was determined that the tsunami waves may have reached the coast of Brazil, then a colony of Portugal.
 Letters sent by Brazilian authorities at the time of the earthquake describe damage and destruction caused by gigantic waves.

 Although seismologists and geologists have always agreed that the epicenter was in the Atlantic to the west of the Iberian Peninsula, its exact location has been a subject of considerable debate.
-Early hypotheses had proposed the Gorringe Ridge, about 320 km south-west of Lisbon, until simulations showed that a location closer to the shore of Portugal was required to comply with the observed effects of the tsunami.
+Early hypotheses had proposed the Gorringe Ridge, about 320 km south-west of Lisbon, until simulations showed that a location closer to the shore of Portugal was required to accord with the observed effects of the tsunami.
 A 1992 seismic reflection survey of the ocean floor along the Azores–Gibraltar Transform Fault detected a 50 km thrust fault southwest of Cape St. Vincent, with a dip-slip throw of more than 1 km.
 This structure may have created the primary tectonic event.